Rosacea

 Atypical Mole (Dysplastic)

 This type of mole can look like melanoma.
 It is not melanoma.
-But you have a higher risk of getting melanoma if you have any of the following: 4
+But you have a higher risk of getting melanoma if you have certain risk factors.

 Basal Cell Carcinoma